Fiizza/Verity/README.md

-# Verity: Retrieval-Augmented PDF Research Platform
+# Verity: PDF Research Platform

 Verity is an AI-powered research platform that enables users to upload PDF documents and ask questions in natural language.
 It leverages a Retrieval-Augmented Generation (RAG) pipeline to retrieve relevant information and generate accurate, grounded responses with page-level citations.

----

 ## Features